ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * IsActive
 6. In case of Exceptions, system triggers relevant error messages

-#### H. Fetch the List of Registration Centers based on Location Hierarchy Level, text input and a Language Code
+#### G. Fetch the List of Registration Centers based on Location Hierarchy Level, text input and a Language Code

 Upon receiving a request to fetch the List of Registration centers with input parameters (Location Hierarchy Level, Text Input and a Language Code), the system fetches the List of Registration centers